-- Before installing the drivers, first install the operating system.
-(The following instructions use Windows XP as the example operating system.) - After installing the operating system, insert the motherboard driver disk into your optional drive.
+- Before installing the drivers, first install the operating system. - After installing the operating system, insert the motherboard driver disk into your optical drive.
 The driver Autorun screen is automatically displayed which looks like that shown in the screen shot below.
 (If the driver Autorun screen does not appear automatically, go to My Computer, double-click the optical drive and execute the Run.exe program.)